 Welcome from BTS

-We pray that your studies in the Certificate in Christian Ministry Program will better equip you to lead God’s Church.
+We pray that God will use your leadership and the materials presented in the Certificate in Christian Ministry Program to equip many to lead God’s Church.

 May the Lord use you greatly to advance the Kingdom!

 In the Service of the King of Kings,